AllenNeuralDynamics/voxel/README.md

 # PyRig

-Distributed device control framework for experimental rigs.
+Distributed device control framework for experimental rigs: Provides control of hardware devices across networked nodes with ZeroMQ.

 > 🚧 **Heads up:** PyRig is under active development.
 Expect rapid changes and occasional breaking updates while the core APIs settle.  🚧

-Type-safe remote control of hardware devices across networked nodes with ZeroMQ.

-👉 Want a turnkey walkthrough?
-Jump to the [SPIM simulated example](examples/spim/README.md) to spin up a full rig with fake hardware and a web UI.

 ## Quick Start

-### Simulated Example

 Run the [`examples/spim`](examples/spim/README.md) project to see a complete microscope rig with simulated devices and a Web UI served by SpimRig (a Pyrig implementation).